 - You can change money at the airport and there are plenty of ATMs and Bureau de Change offices in Cairo.
 At the airport, prior to immigration, you’ll need to purchase an Egyptian visa for $25 USD.

 - Haggling in the markets is normal even when you’re an Egyptian.
 When you walk through the markets, vendors will call you constantly.
-It can get exhausting and it’s ok to ignore them or to say no thank you.
+It can get exhausting, and it’s okay to ignore them or to say no thank you.

 - Learn some phrases, particularly hello, thank you and no thank you.

 We hope that this article has inspired you to visit Egypt.
-If you have any questions about the destination or have your own travel tips to share please leave these in the comments below.
+If you have any questions about the destination or have your own travel tips to share, please leave them in the comments below.

 Do you want to share your own travel tips by guest writing for We Are Travel Girls?
 Please visit our Contribute page for guidelines and to submit your article.